acederberg/captura-text-portfolio-assets/pages/ABOUT.rst

 I have considered content creation, however I am hesitant to get started with it as it would maximize my screen time.

-..
-Eventually, I would like to learn carpenty and masonry so I can I have never viewed working for a 'company' as the end goal - rather I view it as a stepping stone into my own entrepreneurial ventures and relative financial freedom where I might explore my interests to the end of gaining further
+I have never viewed working for a 'company' as the end goal - rather I view it as a stepping stone into my own entrepreneurial ventures and relative financial freedom where I might explore my interests to the end of gaining further